eisakarate/cs681TestAutomation/README.md

     - `characterizationSet.json` FSM for System Specfication
     - `characterizationSetTestOutput.json` Test FSM
   - `Test.Framework` contains the prototype code for test generation and other key libraries
-    - `geneateTest.ts` contains the code-gen code to generate the test cases.
+    - `geneateTest.ts` contains the code-gen code to generate the test cases and FSM for system definition.
     - `output.d.ts` a global script
     - `prototype.tx` a library called by test cases.
   - `test` contains test cases